hotndy/SPAC-SupplementaryMaterials/Dataset_Training_Synthetic/readme.md

-Synthetic rain dataset for algorithm traing.
+Synthetic rain dataset for model traing.

 Files with names xxx_GT are the scene ground truth.